Post-Install Configuration

 ROLE_ADMIN

-for the administrator user who can call services published under/admin
+authority for the administrator user who can call services published under the/admin

 context.
 Regular users who only need to call registration and operation APIs can use a restrictedROLE_USER